alettieri/itil-notes/ServiceDesign.md

 * Conduct regular Risk Assessment
 * Ensure appropriate continuity and recovery mechanisms are in place

+> Business says we can only be shut for maximum of 24hrs
+>
+> IT puts plan in place that ensures the meet 24hrs as a minimum goal

 This focuses on disaster recovery, Technical and Natural.
 Mitigating risk.